How to Install qBittorrent 5.0.2 in Ubuntu

 Just launch App Center or Ubuntu Software, then search & install the “qbittorrent-tak” package:

-The main reason is that qBittorrent 5.0.0 does no longer support Qt5 and requires Qt6 >= 6.5.0, while, Ubuntu until 24.10 does NOT satisfy the condition.
+However, qBittorrent 5.0.x does no longer support Qt5 and requires Qt6 >= 6.5.0.
+And, so far only Ubuntu 24.10 meets the requirements.

 1. To add the PPA, open terminal (Ctrl+Alt+T) and run command:

-sudo add-apt-repository ppa:ubuntuhandbook1/qbittorrent
+sudo add-apt-repository ppa:qbittorrent-team/qbittorrent-stable

 2. Then, install the .deb package by using command: